Nasus20202/SpotifyDiscordActivity/README.md

 ## How to use it?

 1. You will need a Spotify App.
-You can register one here: https://developer.spotify.com/dashboard/
+You can register one here: https://developer.spotify.com/dashboard/.
+If you are using development mode, you will have to add your account in "Users and access" tab.
 2. Create a .env file in ./TokenGenrator.
 It should look like this:
 ```
 CLIENT_ID=YOUR_APP_CLIENT_ID